Great uncial codices

 The great uncial codices or four great uncials are the only remaining uncial codices that contain (or originally contained) the entire text of the Bible (Old and New Testament) in Greek.
 They are the Codex Vaticanus in the Vatican Library, the Codex Sinaiticus and the Codex Alexandrinus in the British Library, and the Codex Ephraemi Rescriptus in the Bibliothèque nationale de France in Paris.

 Description

-Only four great codices have survived to the present day: Codex Vaticanus (abbreviated: B), Codex Sinaiticus (ℵ), Codex Alexandrinus (A), and Codex Ephraemi Rescriptus (C).
+Only four great codices have survived to the present day: Codex Vaticanus (abbreviated: B), Codex Sinaiticus (א), Codex Alexandrinus (A), and Codex Ephraemi Rescriptus (C).
 Although discovered at different times and places, they share many similarities.
 They are written in a certain uncial style of calligraphy using only majuscule letters, written in scriptio continua (meaning without regular gaps between words).
 Though not entirely absent, there are very few divisions between words in these manuscripts.
 Words do not necessarily end on the same line on which they start.
 All these manuscripts were made at great expense of material and labour, written on vellum by professional scribes.
-They seem to have been based on the most accurate texts in their time.
+They seem to have been based on what were thought to be the most accurate texts of their time.

 All of the great uncials had the leaves arranged in quarto form.
 The size of the leaves is much larger than in papyrus codices: